lysackm/ag-weather/Satellite-Comparison/README.md

 incomplete and to note that days around the time change in the spring and winter may have off by one inaccuracies.

+## Tracing the Data
+The program `make_combined_csv.py` is used to take data from all 3 data sources and create a singular data source.
+This data results are stored in the output directory where you run `make_combinged_csv.py`, which is `./make_combined_csv/output` in this repository.
+The CSVs that are created by that process store information on the actual station, the equivalent data on that hour for merra and era 5.
+The files are sorted by attribute.
+One row in the file represents an hour time frame.
+It stores the station data, reanalysis data unaltered, metadata, difference, and square error.
+This is for both merra and Era 5.
+The calculation for error is `stn_data - reanalysis_data`.
+The
+calculation for square error is `(stn_data - reanalysis_data)^2`.

+Since the amount of significant figures in the CSVs is quite a lot you can use `truncate_decimals.py` to limit the number of decimals stored in each value.

+From the combined csvs the program `get_graphable_data.py` can further process the data by mapping the data to specific ways that can be graphed.
+In particular, `get_line_chart_data`, averages the data over a month for one particular station.
+Calculating the root-mean-square error.
+This data can then be charted to see the rmse over time.